sindresorhus/ky/readme.md

 Type: `Function[]`\
 Default: `[]`

-This hook enables you to modify the HTTPError right before it is thrown.
-The hook function receives `HTTPError` as argument and should return instance of HTTPError.
+This hook enables you to modify the `HTTPError` right before it is thrown.
+The hook function receives `HTTPError` as argument and should return instance of `HTTPError`.

 ```js
 import ky from 'ky';